Neember/katas/roman_numerals/instructions.md

 You must separate ones, tens, hundreds, and thousands as separate items.
 That means that 99 is XCIX, 90 + 9, but never should be written as IC.
 Similarly, 999 cannot be IM and 1999 cannot be MIM.

-## Part II of the Kata

-Write a function to convert in the other direction, ie numeral to digit

 ## Clues

 - can you make the code really beautiful and highly readable?
 - does it help to break out lots of small named functions from the main function, or is it better to keep it all in one function?
 - if you don't know an algorithm to do this already, can you derive one using strict TDD?
 - does the order you take the tests in affect the final design of your algorithm?
-- Would it be better to work out an algorithm first before starting with TDD?
+- would it be better to work out an algorithm first before starting with TDD?
 - if you do know an algorithm already, can you implement it using strict TDD?
 - Can you think of another algorithm?
 - what are the best data structures for storing all the numeral letters?
 (I, V, D, M etc)